 Spring Field Ornithology

-This popular 8-week class consists of lectures, weekend field trips and special overnight trips to places like Montezuma National Wildlife Refuge and Cape May, NJ.
+This popular 8-week class consists of lectures, weekend field trips and special overnight trips to places like Montezuma National Wildlife Refuge and Magee Marsh, OH.

 To get an idea of what the course is like, watch the video below!

 Wednesday evening lectures are taught by Dr. Steve Kress, Vice President for Bird Conservation for the National Audubon Society and director of Project Puffin, along with other experts at the Lab of Ornithology.
 The lectures portion of the course introduces students to the local birds of Central NY through audio recordings, slides, videos, and interesting talks.
 Lecture topics include identification skills, bird behavior, museum collections, local migrants and gardening for birds.
 Optional video presentations are offered before each class.

 I took this course so that I could go beyond identifying birds from a field guide in my back yard and it surpassed my expectations!
 I now know how to look at birds, to look for their distinguishing characteristics, to look at their flight, to look at the habitat, to know when & where to look for certain species.
 It was very educational and a lot of fun. - Lois, Plymouth, NY